 Report the harassment.

-Your employer may have a policy about how to report sexual harassment.
+Your employer may have a policy about how to report sexual harassment, and what to include in it.
 Review your employee handbook, the company website, or any materials you received when you were hired.
 Regardless of whether your employer has a policy, you should immediately report harassment to a supervisor, HR, and/or an EEO counselor.
 If your supervisor is the one harassing you, you can report the harassment to another supervisor.

 Employees are frequently afraid to complain or make reports in writing.
 However, it’s easy for an employer to deny that you made a verbal complaint.
 Having a written record establishes when your employer became aware of the harassment.
 Proving that date will be important in your case.